majulahsingapuri/majulahsingapuri/README.md

 - 📚 Trying to absorb as much information in school as I can.
 - 🔭 I’m currently working on a my web portfolio, check it out [here](https://majulahsingapuri.github.io)!
-- 👨🏽‍🏫 I teach coding to kids in schools in my free time as a freelance trainer with [TinkerCademy](https://tk.sg).
-- 🥅 Goals for 2021 include teaching my peers about Open Source Software and Right to Repair, securing an internship for 2022 and enjoying life despite Covid.
+- 🥅 Goals for 2022 include teaching my peers about Open Source Software and Right to Repair, Learn more about Web3 and try my hand at a few hackathons to possibly spark off that entrepreneurship journey.
 - 👨🏽‍💻 Unironically the tech support of my peers.